pplantinga/delight/README.md

 Delight is a D programming language preprocessor.
 The resulting language, called "Delight" has a Python-like syntax, with a touch of Haskell and Ada.
 The philosophy is like Python's, that there should be one obvious way to do things.

+The idea behind Delight is similar to the idea behind the D programming language.
+A language can have both the nice features of dynamic languages and the speed of a compiled language.
+Delight takes out some of the redundant features of D and adds a few others using Phobos, D's standard library.

 There is an opportunity to discuss language features at [pplantinga.github.io](http://pplantinga.github.io).

 Installing Delight
 ------------------

 If you want to install this program, first make sure you have at least dmd 2.065 installed.
-Then you can clone this repository, build using dub (or manually compile using all the files in the source directory), and copy the "delight" executable to a directory included in your "PATH" variable.
+Then you can clone this repository, build using dub (or manually compile using all the files in the source/delight directory), and copy the "delight" executable to a directory included in your "PATH" variable.

 Using Delight
 -------------

 To convert your pre-existing D program to Delight, simply use the d2delight.py python script.
 It will get you most of the way there, but it's not perfect, so you'll have to clean up a few things yourself.
-For example, right now it has a little trouble with for-loops that are more complicated than just `i = 0; i < x; i++`, since Pythonic for-loops are quite different.
+For example, right now it has a little trouble with for loops that are more complicated than just `i = 0; i < x; i++`, since Pythonic for loops more like foreach loops than for loops.

 You can execute the Delight preprocessor using:

 	delight {filename}.delight [{filename}.delight]* [-- {compiler} [{options}]]

 which will create {filename}.d for each source file in the same directory.
 If you include the compiler command (dmd, ldc, or gdc) then this program will compile the code as well.
-Options are just passed through to the compiler, including any source files already in D.
+Options are just passed through to the compiler, including any source files already in D. Make sure that your compiler has access to the standard library, since Delight creates D code that depends on it.

 Delightful Features
 -------------------